linuxus/worker-safety/README.md

 ### Step 10: View Output in Web Dashboard <a id="dashboardoutput"></a>

-1. Go to AWS Cognito console at https://console.aws.amazon.com/cognito
+1. On new tab, open the AWS S3 Console at https://console.aws.amazon.com/s3
-2. Click on Manage Identity Pools
-3. Click on Create New Identity Pool
-4. Enter “awsworkersafety” for Identity pool name
-5. Select Enable access to unauthenticated identities
-- We are using using Unauthenticated identity option to keep things simple in the demo.
-For real world application where you only want authorized users to access the app you should configure Authentication providers.
-7. Click Create Pool
-8. Expand View Details
-9. Under: Your unauthenticated identities would like access to Cognito, expand View Policy Document and click Edit.
-10. Click Ok for Edit Policy prompt.
-11. Copy JSON from [cognitopolicy.json](./code/cognitopolicy.json) and paste in the text box.
-12. Click Allow
-13. Make note of the Identity Pool as you will need it in following steps.
-14. Got to IoT in AWS Console at: https://console.aws.amazon.com/iot
-15. Click on settings and make note of Endpoint, you will need this the following step.
-16. Download [webdashboard.zip](./code/webdashboard.zip) and unzip on your local drive.
-17. Edit aws-configuration.js and update poolId with Cognito Identity Pool Id and host with IoT EndPoint you got in earlier steps.
-18. From terminal go to the root of the unzipped folder and run “npm install”
-19. Next, run “./node_modules/.bin/webpack —config webpack.config.js”
-20. This will create the build we can easily deploy.
-21. Go to the same S3 bucket (example: lab1-worker-safety), and create a folder called "*web*"
-22. Go inside the web folder in S3 bucket click upload and select bundle.js, index.html and style.css.
-Click Next.
-23. From the Manage public permission, Choose Grant public read access to the objects. and click Next
-24. Leave default settings for following screens and click "*Upload*".
+2. Open the your lab bucket (folder) called *lab#*-worker-safety (example: *lab1*-worker-safety)
-25. Click on index.html and click on the link at the bottom under "Open URL" to open the web page in browser.
+3. Click on index.html and click on the link at the bottom under "Open URL" to open the web page in browser.
-26. In the address URL append ?iottopic=NAME-OF-YOUR-IOT-TOPIC (example: ?iottopic=worker-safety-demo-cloud).
+4. In the address URL append ?iottopic=worker-safety-demo-cloud.
 This is the same value you added to Lambda environment variable and hit Enter.
-27. You should now see images coming from DeepLens with a green or red box around the person.
+5. You should now see images coming from DeepLens with a green or red box around the person and detecting whether the peron is wearing a safety helmet

 ## Clean Up <a id="cleanup"></a>